Large neutrino asymmetry from forbidden decay of dark matter: Large neutrino asymmetry and

 Taking into account the effect of neutrino asymmetry on neutrino decoupling, the correction to the above expression can be written as \cite{Li:2024gzf}

 As this is a small correction term, both Eq. \eqref{eq:Neff1} and Eq. \eqref{eq:Neff2} give the similar change in $N_{\rm eff}$ in presence of neutrino asymmetry.

 In the SM, such neutrino asymmetries do not arise and hence there is no additional contribution to $N_{\rm eff}$.
 The sole contribution to $N_{\rm eff}$ in the SM comes from relativistic nature of light neutrinos.
 If neutrinos decouple instantaneously, then $N_{\rm eff}=3$.
-Considering non-instantaneous decoupling of SM neutrinos along with flavour oscillations and plasma correction of quantum electrodynamics, the SM $N_{\rm eff}$ value shifts to $N_{\rm eff}^{\rm SM} = 3.045$ \cite{Mangano:2005cc, Grohs:2015tfy,deSalas:2016ztq}.
+Considering non-instantaneous decoupling of SM neutrinos along with flavour oscillations and plasma correction of quantum electrodynamics, the SM $N_{\rm eff}$ value shifts to $N_{\rm eff}^{\rm SM} = 3.045$ \cite{Mangano:2005cc, Grohs:2015tfy,deSalas:2016ztq}\footnote{A few recent works \cite{Froustey:2020mcq, Bennett:2020zkv, Drewes:2024wbw} obtained a slightly different prediction $N_{\rm eff}^{\rm SM} = 3.044$.}.
 A deviation from $N_{\rm eff}^{\rm SM}$ indicates presence of BSM physics either in terms of additional light degrees of freedom, new interactions of SM neutrinos or large neutrino asymmetry mentioned above.
 The current bound on $N_{\rm eff}$ from Planck 2018 data is given as $N_{\rm eff}=2.99^{+0.34}_{-0.33}$ at $2\sigma$ CL including baryon acoustic oscillation (BAO) data.
 This corresponds to $\Delta N_{\rm eff} \lesssim 0.285$.
 The latest DESI 2024 data give a slightly weaker bound $\Delta N_{\rm eff} \lesssim 0.4$ at $2\sigma$ CL \cite{DESI:2024mwx}.
 Similar bound also exists from BBN considerations $2.3 < {\rm N}_{\rm eff} <3.4$ at $95\%$ CL \cite{Cyburt:2015mya}.
-Future CMB experiment CMB Stage IV (CMB-S4) is expected reach a much better sensitivity of $\Delta {\rm N}_{\rm eff}={\rm N}_{\rm eff}-{\rm N}^{\rm SM}_{\rm eff} = 0.06$ \cite{Abazajian:2019eic}, taking it closer to the SM prediction.
+Future CMB experiment CMB Stage IV (CMB-S4) is expected to reach a much better sensitivity of $\Delta {\rm N}_{\rm eff}={\rm N}_{\rm eff}-{\rm N}^{\rm SM}_{\rm eff} = 0.06$ \cite{Abazajian:2019eic}, taking it closer to the SM prediction.
 Another future experiment CMB-HD \cite{CMB-HD:2022bsz} can probe $\Delta N_{\rm eff}$ upto $0.014$ at $1\sigma$.

 In addition to enhancing $N_{\rm eff}$, a large neutrino asymmetry can also affect the BBN predictions of light nuclei abundance, as pointed out recently in the light of anomalous observations related to primordial Helium-4 ($^4{\rm He}$) abundance.
 The recent observations made by the Subaru Survey \cite{Matsumoto:2022tlr}, together with previous observations, have indicated a shift in primordial $^4{\rm He}$ abundance $Y_P=0.2379^{+0.0031}_{-0.0030}$ from the standard BBN predictions.
 While this is slightly smaller than earlier estimates \cite{2020ApJ, Aver:2015iza, Izotov:2014fga}, inclusion of the primordial deuterium constraints lead to a $>2\sigma$ tension between the predicted number of neutrino species $N_{\rm eff}=2.41^{+0.19}_{-0.21} $ and the SM predicted value $N_{\rm eff}=3.045$, referred to as the Helium anomaly \cite{Matsumoto:2022tlr}.
 With a large neutrino asymmetry in electron flavour $\xi_e = 0.05^{+0.03}_{-0.03}$, it is however possible to obtain a large $N_{\rm eff} = 3.22^{+0.33}_{-0.30}$ consistent with SM prediction within $1\sigma$ \cite{Matsumoto:2022tlr}.
 A combined analysis of BBN and CMB observations have also found evidence for a large neutrino asymmetry in the early Universe at $\sim 2\sigma$ confidence level \cite{Burns:2022hkq}.